AbhixPhys/abhixphys.github.io/_pages/about.md

 >*"The pleasure of finding things out."* — Richard Feynman

 Welcome.
+{% comment %}
 This is a personal patch of low temperature but **high configurational entropy** — seemingly stable, but wildly fluctuating in thought-space.
+{% endcomment %}

-I’m an undergrad wandering (somewhat aimlessly) through a tangle of ideas—physics, biology, algorithms—without staying long enough to unpack my bags.I like to occasionally dabble into anything else that looks like it might someday self-organize into meaning.
+I’m an undergrad wandering (somewhat aimlessly) through a tangle of ideas in — physics, biology, algorithms — without staying long enough to unpack my bags.
+I like to occasionally dabble into anything else that looks like it might someday self-organize into meaning.
 This site is a semi-structured attempt at collecting these trails.

 ------